rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

   2. All inputs are arrays of scalars.
 Longitude and latitude are separate.
   3. The output is a returned `unique_ptr<cudf::column>`.
   4. The output is allocated inside the function using the passed memory resource.
+  5. The public API does not take a stream.
+There is a `detail` version of the API that takes a stream.
+This follows libcudf, and may change in the future.

 ## File Structure